-Essentially, this course is a course about urban and peri-urban food production.
-The Food and Agriculture Organization of the United Nations defines peri-urban agriculture as "agriculture practices within and around cities which compete for resources (land, water, energy, labor) that could also serve other purposes to satisfy the requirements of the urban population."
+Essentially, I teach about urban and peri-urban food production.
+The Food and Agriculture Organization of the United Nations (FAO) defines peri-urban agriculture as "agriculture practices within and around cities which compete for resources (land, water, energy, labor) that could also serve other purposes to satisfy the requirements of the urban population."
 The FAO is an excellent source for data and publications for research.
 The data urban and peri-urban farmers/gardeners need is either not produced in the the United States, or, when produced is frequently no more than an advertisement for chemical fertilizer and chemical weed mitigation.

 These gardens/agriculture land, in the peri-urban setting are often in competition for other projects as bits and pieces of open land, not already in use, comprise a diminishing percentage of the urban landscape.
 Peri-urban land, falls in the continuum between rural and urban, having varying similarities and differences along that continuum.